micmejia/bible-dump/NKJV/Daniel/Dan 6.md

 Then these men assembled and found Daniel praying and making supplication before his God.

 ###### 12
 And they went before the king, and spoke concerning the king's decree: "Have you not signed a decree that every man who petitions any god or man within thirty days, except you, O king, shall be cast into the den of lions?"
-The king answered and said, "The thing _is_ true, according to the law of the Medes and Persians, which [^b]does not alter."
+The king answered and said, "The thing _is_ true, according to the law of the Medes and Persians, which does not alter."

 ###### 13
-So they answered and said before the king, "That Daniel, who is [^c]one of the captives from Judah, does not show due regard for you, O king, or for the decree that you have signed, but makes his petition three times a day."
+So they answered and said before the king, "That Daniel, who is one of the captives from Judah, does not show due regard for you, O king, or for the decree that you have signed, but makes his petition three times a day."

 ###### 14
-And the king, when he heard _these_ words, was greatly displeased with himself, and set _his_ heart on Daniel to deliver him; and he [^d]labored till the going down of the sun to deliver him.
+And the king, when he heard _these_ words, was greatly displeased with himself, and set _his_ heart on Daniel to deliver him; and he labored till the going down of the sun to deliver him.

 ###### 15
-Then these men [^e]approached the king, and said to the king, "Know, O king, that _it is_ the law of the Medes and Persians that no decree or statute which the king establishes may be changed."
+Then these men approached the king, and said to the king, "Know, O king, that _it is_ the law of the Medes and Persians that no decree or statute which the king establishes may be changed."

 ###### 16
 So the king gave the command, and they brought Daniel and cast _him_ into the den of lions. _But_ the king spoke, saying to Daniel, "Your God, whom you serve continually, He will deliver you."